sbt/website/src/reference/02-DetailTopics/02-Configuration/17-Remote-Caching.md

 To abstract machine-specific paths such as your working directory and Coursier cache directory, sbt keeps a map of root paths in `ThisBuild / rootPaths`.
 If your build adds special paths for your source or output directory, add them to `ThisBuild / rootPaths`.

+If you need to guarantee that `ThisBuild / rootPaths` contains all necessary paths you can set  `ThisBuild / allowMachinePath` to `false`.

 #### remoteCacheId

 As of sbt 1.4.2, `remoteCacheId` uses hash of content hashes for input sources.